-Individuals with tax residency in Spain are subject to Net Wealth Tax to the extent that their net worth exceeds a certain limit.
-This limit has been set at $\epsilon$ 700,000 which may vary in each of the autonomous communities.
+Individuals with tax residency in Spain would be subject to Net Wealth Tax to the extent that their net worth exceeds a certain limit.
+This limit has been set at EUR 700,000 which may vary in each of the autonomous communities.
 Therefore, they should take into account the value of the Notes which they hold as at 31 December in each year, the applicable rates ranging between 0.2% and 2.5%.
 The autonomous communities may have different provisions on this respect.

-In accordance with Article 3 of Royal Decree-Law 27/2018, of 28 December, as from year 2020, a full exemption on Net Wealth Tax would apply (bonificación del 100%), and therefore from year 2020 and onwards, individuals resident in Spain would be released from formal and filing obligations in relation to Net Wealth Tax unless the application of this full exemption is postponed or revoked.
+In accordance with Article 3 of Royal Decree-Law 18/2019, of 27 December, a full exemption on Net Wealth Tax will apply in 2021 unless such is revoked again.